 Getting Around

-We can even hook you up with a power boat rental, meaning you can skip the condensed day trip tour and travel the Cays island hopping at your leisure.
+We can hook you up with a power boat rental, meaning you can skip the condensed, day-trip tour and travel the Cays by island-hopping at your leisure.
 You’ll find plenty of other spots to visit that offer different types of Bahamian animal encounters.
-After a day on the boat, you can head back to the island and indulge in some delicious island eats, like the Staniel Cay Yacht Club restaurants.

 Other Places in the Exumas to Interact with Animals